Jewelry Displays That Attract Buyers

 For example, if you're displaying chain jewelry, use the same chain in a backdrop to coordinate, or create a paper chain to add a bit of whimsy.
 When showcasing crystal jewelry use invisible cord to have Crystal Passions® "rain" from above or stylistically sprinkled around your designs.

-- Simulate your Surroundings
+2. Simulate Your Surroundings

 Depending on where your store or retail space is located, you can incorporate items from the local area into your backdrops.
-For example if your hometown is famous for a particular product or natural landmark, use this in your design.
+If your hometown is famous for a particular product or natural landmark, use it in your design.
 This is especially good for areas with a high volume of tourist traffic.

-- Showcase a Season
+3. Showcase a Season

-- Use Your Brand
+4. Use Your Brand

 Have a consistent element in your displays and backdrops so that your customers recognize your work.
 You can easily incorporate your business card, logo or a personalized brand element to your display.
-For example, Tiffany and Co. consistently uses their signature blue color and white satin ribbon in their gift-wrapping, store displays and website design so their jewelry and brand is always recognizable.
-Create your own brand, logo and color-themes and consistently use them in your displays and advertising so customers can easily remember and recognize your designs.
+For example, Tiffany and Co. consistently uses their signature blue color and white satin ribbon in their gift-wrapping, store displays and website design.
+Create your brand, logo and color palette and consistently use them in your displays and advertising so customers can easily remember and recognize your designs.

-- Add Color, Texture and Fun (or unexpected items)
+5. Add Color, Texture and Fun

-- Power of Nature
+6. Use the Power of Nature

 How did you like this resource?
 Your feedback helps us provide resources that matter to you most.